chpock/tclmtls/README.md

 ## <a name='::Introduction-Compatibility'></a>Compatibility

-This package requires TCL 8.6 or later.
+This package requires Tcl 8.6 or later.
+However it has been tested with Tcl 8.6.14 and 9.0b2.

 ## <a name='::Introduction-How_to_build'></a>How to build